tajambois/Home-Work/Week 19/Homeweek-19.md

 #### Question 2
 - VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
 - What sort of mitigation could you use to protect against this?
   - Creating an alert that would notify staff after 21 bad log on attempts were detected.
-After baslining this dield for normal behavior, this threshold will notify and better prepare SOC for action.
+After baslining this action for normal behavior, this threshold will notify and better prepare SOC for action.

 ### Part 2: Apache Webserver Attack: